 Our Featured Team of Creatives

 Passion, drive, diversity, and vision.
 These are just some of the multifaceted qualities that the members of our contributor team share in common.
-Each person is a creative with a unique voice and perspective.
+Each one shares their unique voice and perspective.
 They dabble in a variety of mediums: visual and graphic arts, creative fiction, poetry, prose, memoir, filmmaking, dance, music, cultural critiques, and design.
 They each have a story to tell, and we hope you find some inspiration and motivation from their work to cultivate your own spark of creativity.

 Karessa was born and raised in Sunnyside, Queens and graduated with her BA in Communications Research at the University at Albany (SUNY).
 Her areas of expertise include business management, creative & strategic marketing, and communication rhetorical & public advocacy.

 Karessa is an avid admirer of art, music, aesthetic, minimalism, feminism, humanitarian work, and culture.
 Her journey is a long one, which includes plans to pursue a Master’s Degree.
 Karessa is a strong advocate in combatting domestic violence and many social injustices.

 She loves anything crime and horror: from Henning Mankell books to The Conjuring Movies.
 Her all-time favorite shows to repeat are Big Bang Theory, Law & Order: SVU, and The Office.
 To escape from reality, she also plays the piano and violin.
 Karessa draws from her own perspectives on life and contemporaneous experiences to enlighten & inspire readers to discover their inner creative passions.